ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 * Linear Regression = 0.754

 <br>
-**Metric 2: R-Squared (K-Fold Cross Validation, k = 4)**
+**Metric 2: R-Squared (K-Fold Cross-Validation, k = 4)**

 * Random Forest = 0.923
 * Decision Tree = 0.871
 * Linear Regression = 0.853

 <br>
-Even though we were not specifically interested in the drivers of prediction, it was interesting to see across all three modeling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
+Even though we were not specifically interested in the drivers of prediction, it was interesting to see that, across all three modeling approaches, the input variable with the biggest impact on the prediction was *distance_from_store*, rather than variables such as *total sales*.
 This is interesting information for the business, so discovering this as we went was worthwhile.

 <br>
 # Predicting Missing Loyalty Scores <a name="modeling-predictions"></a>

-We have selected the model to use (Random Forest) and now we need to make the *loyalty_score* predictions for those customers that the market research consulting firm were unable to tag.
+We have selected the model to use (random forest), and now we need to make the *loyalty_score* predictions for those customers that the market research consulting firm was unable to tag.

-We cannot just pass the data for these customers into the model, as is - we need to ensure the data is in exactly the same format as what was used when training the model.
+We cannot just pass the data for these customers into the model, as is.
+We need to ensure the data is in exactly the same format as what was used when training the model.

 In the following code, we will

 * Import the required packages for preprocessing
 * Import the data for those customers who are missing a *loyalty_score* value
-* Import our model object & any preprocessing artifacts
+* Import our model object and any preprocessing artifacts
 * Drop columns that were not used when training the model (customer_id)
 * Drop rows with missing values
-* Apply One Hot Encoding to the gender column (using transform)
+* Apply one-hot encoding to the gender column (using transform)
 * Make the predictions using .predict()

 <br>